patflick/tsppi/README.md

 data is imported and processed into a unified format and saved into a **SQLite** table.

-Graph analysis is done with the **NetworKit** parallel graph analysis library in order to speed up graph analysis tasks.
+Graph analysis is performed with the [**NetworKit**](https://networkit.iti.kit.edu/) parallel graph analysis library in order to speed up graph analysis tasks.
 To this end we implement our own extensions and extended algorithms for analyzing multiple Subgraphs simultaneously.
 This is useful, since all **tsPPIs** are represented as a set of subgraphs or a common **PPI** *parent* network.
 We implement this `Subgraphs`